brettz9/nutrient-rich/README.md

     potency, i.e., needing a lower amount, though might also prefer non-decimal ones or closer to "1"

-## Medium-priority to-dos
+## Medium-priority (or lower) to-dos

-1. Might use custom elements features of hyperHTMLElement for readability
 1. Use `rank` if useful (a matter of proportional power?)
+1. Implement service worker for full offline use/caching

 ## FAQ